pnnl/dream_v3/INSTALLATION.md

 <p> 9.
 To view history, right click on the project folder and select “Team > Show in History”.</p>

 <p> To get Python Scripts working:</p>
 <p> 1.
-I recommend downloading Anaconda.
-Make sure you get the 3.7 version, rather than 2.7.</p>
+Anaconda is recommended, preferably version 3.7 rather than 2.7.</p>
 <p> 2.
 Open a command prompt and type in “python” to see version.
 Typing “where python” will show you where the executable is located.</p>
 <p> 3.In your windows search bar, type “Edit the system environment variables”.
 In advanced tab, select “Environment Variables”.
 Under “user variables for …” click “New” and add:</p>
 <p> a.
 Variable name=”PATH”; Value = the location of your python executable</p>